M0LTE/dapps/README.md

 data abcdeff\n
 ```

 followed immediately by the raw payload bytes.

+Similarly to MQTT, the payload encoding is completely delegated to the consuming application - DAPPS just passes byte arrays.

 When the remote DAPPS instance has received the expected number of bytes, it will reply with:

 ```
 ack abcdeff\n